yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         }
     }

-### Providing end-users input to guide request routing
+### Providing end-user's input to guide request routing

 *Client App* prompts end-user for their input:

 : *logo* is OPTIONAL and used for branding purposes.
 : *userPrompt* MUST specify at least *options* or *inputs* and MAY specify both.